Coherent sheaves on surfaces, COHAs and deformed $W_{1+\infty}$-algebras: Deformed -algebras of open surfaces

-The relation (Y1) is precisely the relation \eqref{W:f} in our Definition~\ref{def:W}.
-Using the relation $[e_i,f_j]=\widetilde{\psi}_{i+j}$ and applying $\Ad_{f_i}$ to (Y1), we can see that proving (Y4) for $(i,j)$ is equivalent to proving it for $(i-1,j+1)$.
+The relation (Y1) is the relation \eqref{W:f} in our Definition~\ref{def:W}.
+Using the relation $[e_i,f_j]=\widetilde{\psi}_{i+j}$ and applying the commutator with $f_i$ to (Y1), proving (Y4) for $(i,j)$ is equivalent to proving it for $(i-1,j+1)$.
 Thus it suffices to check (Y4) for $i=0$.
 Using (Y4'), the formula we need to check is

 Unpacking the right hand side of formula~\eqref{eq:comm-pm} for $n=3$, we can get an explicit formula for $[T^+_3,T^-_0]$ and check the relation above applying~\eqref{eq:pT-comm}.

 Using the triangular decomposition of both sides, it is easy to see that the map above is actually an isomorphism $\ddot{Y}_{t_1,t_2}(\mathfrak{gl}_1)\simeq \DW{\mathbf{c}}_T(\mathbb{A}^2)$. \end{example}